It’s a Friday night, and dinner is winding down. What now? “Where do people even go out these days?” someone groans.

 The Lower East Side is filled with bars where everyone’s pretending to be too cool to even acknowledge one another.
 Forgtmenot isn’t one of those places.
 The beach-shack living room atmosphere makes you feel right at home, and the infinite menu of drunk food possibilities make you feel alive.
 Want to make friends fast?
 Order a couple rounds of nachos for everyone around you.
 Shared food leads to shared nights.

 If you use the word “yopro” in casual conversation, you’ll fit in at The Wren.
 On weekdays after work, it’s the go-to spot for young professionals who work in Noho.
 Plan your next Happy Hour outing accordingly.
 (But also know that this place can be a total sh*tshow on weekends.)

 Looking to mix it up on the Upper East Side?
 Such things are possible, and The Penrose is a pretty safe bet for doing so.
 It’s a large space, with good beers and cocktails.
 This one’s basically The Wren’s cousin who lives uptown.

 We’re not going to make any promises, but there’s a pretty good chance that you will leave the Happiest Hour with someone’s number.
 It has a retro 1950’s thing happening, so when you walk inside, you feel like you’ve been transported back to a time when meeting people actually happened IRL.
 And if all else fails, know that there’s an excellent burger waiting for you as the best kind of consolation prize.

 Union Pool is an OG Williamsburg meeting-people party.
 It has three distinct spaces, with three distinct atmospheres - so whether you’re looking to hang in the bar area, have tacos in the outdoor area, or get down in the dance area - you have lots of opportunities to mix it up.
-Everyone is generally always having a good time at Union Pool, and you probably will too.
+Everyone is generally always having a good time at Union Pool, and there’s a good chance that you won’t remember the last drink that you order.